KevinL852/openCameraV_updated/README.md

-# openCameraV_b2802
+# openCameraV_updated
-openCameraV for FiveM 'updated' for gamebuild 2802
+openCameraV for FiveM 'updated' for gamebuild 2944

 This is an 'updated' version of OpenIVs openCameraV plugin.